Marlborough, Wiltshire: History

-The King sent Lord Digby who left Oxford to take the town at the head of four hundred horse on 24 November 1642.
+The King sent Lord Digby, who left Oxford to take the town at the head of four hundred horse on 24 November 1642.
 When he arrived, he chose to parley first, thus giving the inhabitants a chance to prepare defences and to recruit troops.
 They mustered about seven hundred poorly armed men.
 At this point, the town issued a reply to Digby: "The King's Majesty, providing he were attended in Royal and not in war like wise, should be as welcome to that town as ever was Prince to People; but as to delivering up the good Town of Marlborough to such a traitor as Lord Digby ... they would sooner die".
 After some early skirmishes, Royalist troops infiltrated the town down its small alleyways.
 The town was captured and looted and many buildings were set ablaze.
 One hundred and twenty prisoners were marched in chains to Oxford.
 The town was later abandoned by the King and took no further part in the war.

-On 28 April 1653 the Great Fire of Marlborough started in a tanner's yard and spread quickly, eventually after four hours burning the Guildhall, St Mary's Church, the County Armoury, and 244 houses to the ground.
-This event attracted more than local attention; the parish register of Wotton-under-Edge, in the west of Gloucestershire, records on 9 August 1653 that 18 pounds 17 shillings and six and a half pence had been collected in the parish for the relief of the distressed inhabitants of Marlborough.
-During the rebuilding of the town after the Great Fire, the high street was widened and is often claimed to be the widest in England though the actual widest is in Stockton-on-Tees.
+On 28 April 1653, the Great Fire of Marlborough started in a tanner's yard and spread quickly, eventually after four hours burning the Guildhall, St Mary's Church, the County Armoury, and 244 houses to the ground.
+This event attracted more than local attention; the parish register of Wotton-under-Edge in Gloucestershire records on 9 August 1653 that 18 pounds 17 shillings and six and a half pence had been collected in the parish for the relief of the distressed inhabitants of Marlborough.
+During the rebuilding of the town after the Great Fire, the high street was widened and is often claimed to be the widest in England, though the actual widest is in Stockton-on-Tees.
 This wide street allows ample space for the local market.
 Fire swept through the town again in 1679 and 1690.
 This time, an Act of Parliament was passed "to prohibit the covering of houses and other buildings with thatch in the Town of Marlborough".

-In 1804 the Marlborough White Horse was cut on a downland slope southwest of the town, by boys from Mr Greasley's Academy in the High Street.
+In 1804, the Marlborough White Horse was cut on a downland slope southwest of the town by boys from Mr Greasley's Academy in the High Street.

-In 1901 and 1934 the boundaries of the borough were extended to include the hamlet of Preshute (which was separated from Preshute civil parish) and the village of Manton, both to the west of the town.
+In 1901 and 1934, the boundaries of the borough were extended to include the hamlet of Preshute (which was separated from Preshute civil parish) and the village of Manton, both to the west of the town.
 Marlborough Town Hall was completed in 1902.

-In 2004 Marlborough celebrated 800 years of its Town Charter.
-Among the celebrations were a street play by the Marlborough Players titled Wheels of Time, and a visit from the Prince of Wales.
+In 2004, Marlborough celebrated 800 years of its town charter.
+Among the celebrations were a street play by the Marlborough Players titled Wheels of Time, and a visit from Charles, Prince of Wales.